 Be enrolled in 12th grade in a public or private school (or home school) located in one of the Eligible States (and have not yet graduated 12th grade).

-Plan to attend an accredited college during the 2022-2023 academic school year.
+Plan to attend an accredited college or trade school during the 2022-2023 academic school year.

 If you have any questions, please contact Natalie Cardwell, DGU Vice President and Program Coordinator at email@example.com.